carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 ## Objective
 This mid-term mini-project is an opportunity to synthesize the techniques and concepts we've explored so far through a process of open-ended play and material experimentation.
 The goal is to create a small-scale prototype that investigates a behavior of some kind - whether of a system, a material, an algorithm, an audience, or some combination thereof.

 We have been exposed to a wide range of ideas: from Fluxus event scores and the chance operations of John Cage, to the feedback systems of cybernetics, the responsiveness of interactive art, and the new materials and techniques of creative coding, sensors, mirocontrollers and machine learning.
 This project is your chance to bring one or more of these ideas into conversation with your own artistic interests.
 Consider this an opportunity to take risks with your art.
-The primary goal is thoughtful inquiry and. reative process, not a polished final product.
+The primary goal is thoughtful inquiry and creative process, not a polished final product.

 ## An Experiment in Behavior
 Create a **_prototype_** that explores a specific behavior.
 Your project should be a focused experiment - nothing too large or complicated, but you should try to create something expands, augments, questions, analyzes, undermines or otherwise complicates some traditional notion or assumption about art, technology or society.
 For example: Why does drawing have to be a solo activiuty (as it is traditionally conceived)?
 You may try asking some kind of "what if" question.
 Below are a few examples: